oraichain/oraiwasm/package/base/drand-verify/README.md

 Has n rounds, start at 0.
 Smart contract contains an aggregated public key of all participants (priv-pub pairs generated from BLS signature scheme)

+Has an executor to aggregate the signature & update it on the random chain smart contract

+After update, move to new round

 ## Phase 1

 Has one participant, also executor, only random chain smart contract